-- CS's equilibrium analysis of bilateral trading via double auction. - MS's analysis of equilibrium-incentive-efficient mechanisms. - Defining level-k models with asymmetric information. - Level-k analysis of the double auction: L1 aggressivness and incentive-ineffiency; L2 meekness and incentive-supereffiency. - Level-k "menu effects" and failures of the revelation principle. - Mechanisms that are efficient in the set of level-k-incentive-compatible mechanisms for known, one-level populations. - Generalizations: Relaxing level-k-incentive-compatibility; relaxing the population's being concentrated on one level.
+- CS's equilibrium analysis of bilateral trading via double auction. - MS's analysis of equilibrium-incentive-efficient mechanisms. - A level-k model for direct games with asymmetric information. - Level-k analysis of the double auction: L1 optimism, aggressiveness, and incentive-ineffiency; L2 pessimism, unagressiveness, and incentive-supereffiency. - "Level-k menu effects" and the revelation principle. - Mechanisms that are efficient in the set of level-k-incentivecompatible mechanisms for known populations with one level.